Real Cases. Real Experience.

 Clinic students learn how to represent their clients through bi-weekly classes, weekly team meetings with their clinic supervisor, and independent research and initiative.
 The Clinic classes emphasize the applicable substantive law; the larger social and theoretical context of the Clinic’s work; and the development of practical lawyering skills such as interviewing, counseling, negotiating, contract drafting, and public speaking.

-The Clinic class meets on Monday afternoons from 2:15-4:15 pm (2 classes will run to 5 pm), and also on Thursday mornings from 9:10 to 10:00, for case rounds.
-There will be a mandatory orientation class on Tuesday, August 27, from 12:30-5:30 pm.
-The Clinic is a significant time commitment.
+The Clinic class meets on Monday afternoons from 2:15-4:15 pm (2 classes will run to 5 pm), and also on Thursday mornings from 9:10 to 10:00 am, for case rounds.
+There will be a mandatory orientation class on Friday, January 23rd, from 12:00 - 2:00 pm.
+The Clinic is a ignificant time commitment.
 Students are expected to devote an average of 17-20 hours a week to the Clinic, including class time.
 There are no prerequisites for this clinic, although a background in business law (such as business associations, real estate, or tax law) or policy work will be useful.

 Enrollment is by application only.
 Students are encouraged to apply for the Clinic during early registration, as the Clinic fills up quickly.
-The deadline for early registration and for applications is March 29th.
+The deadline for applications and early registration is October 10 at 12 pm.
 Students may request to be placed on a waiting list if space is unavailable during registration.
 Grading is on a pass/fail basis for this six-credit hour clinic.

 The Clinic is a partnership between the Law School and Texas Community Building with Attorney Resources (Texas C-BAR), a project of Texas RioGrande Legal Aid.